aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 The objective of this project is to identify gas-related high risk buildings in New York City.
 A building is determined "high" risk if there is a high likelihood of harm to New York City residents,  due to poor workmanship or illegal activity.

-The project had two steps:
+The project had four steps:

 1. Anlaysis of text data using topic modelling and identifying key works that indicate high risk.

+2. Creating a risk scale for each building.

+3. Creating list a high rik list of buildings to be inpsected.

-2. Creating a spatial dashboard using Tableau.
+4. Creating a spatial dashboard using Tableau.

 Structural topic modelling package in R was used for natural language processing analysis and geocoding,  python was used to clean and code the data, Tableau was used to visualize data.